 - Excellent interpersonal, organizational, multi-tasking and communication skills.

 - Ability to maintain confidentiality and use appropriate discretion.

 - Proficiency with various computer programs and willingness to learn new ones.

-This position begins immediately.
+This position is available immediately.
 Queens Community House offers a competitive salary commensurate with experience and a comprehensive benefits package.
 The benefits package varies by position and may include medical/dental/vision offerings, life insurance, flexible spending accounts, generous time off and a 403b plan.
-We value health and wellness too and as such Staff can earn annual leave days, sick days and enjoy most federal holidays.
+We value health and wellness too and as such Staff can earn up annual leave days, sick days and enjoy most federal holidays.
 Staff can also take advantage of an array of professional development opportunities, including trainings and learning bits.